johnf/pvoutput/README.md

 ## Debugging

-You can able HTTParty debugging to see the requests by setting `PVOUTPUT_DEBUG=true`
+You can enable HTTParty debugging to see the requests by setting `PVOUTPUT_DEBUG=true`

 ## Development